HP-BERT: A framework for longitudinal study of Hinduphobia on social media via language models

-We created an additional visualisation excluding India, as shown in Figure \ref{Img.Excluding_India_Number_of_Tweets} to allow for a clearer view of Hinduphobic tweet counts across the remaining countries.
+We created an additional visualization excluding India, as shown in (Figure \ref{Img.Excluding_India_Number_of_Tweets}) to allow a clearer view of Hinduphobic tweet counts in the remaining countries.
 We also present a distribution of Hinduphobic tweets (Figure \ref{Img.Number_of_tweets_monthwise}) to review the fluctuating levels of Hinduphobic tweets, with notable peaks (April to May 2020 and April to May 2021).
-After these peaks, we can observe a general downward trend with periodic increases in March to April 2021, and September 2021.
+After these peaks, we can observe a general downward trend with periodic increases from March to April 2021 and September 2021.
 This distribution suggests varying intensities of Hinduphobic sentiment on Twitter throughout the observed period, with some months experiencing sharp rises in tweet volume while others show a noticeable decline.

 We performed n-gram analysis \cite{brown1992class} to explore the tweets processed by HP-BERT, focusing on bigrams and trigrams.
 (Figure \ref{fig:HP-BERTbigram_trigram}) illustrates the top 10 bigrams and trigrams extracted from tweets posted between April 2020 and January 2022 across six countries.
 In (Figure \ref{fig:HP-BERTbigram_trigram} Panel-(a)), the most frequent bigrams in the dataset include "covid 19", "cow urine" and "cow dung".
 Notably, the bigram "cure covid" appears frequently, suggesting widespread discussions mocking Hindus for purportedly using cow urine and cow dung as COVID-19 treatment due to the sacred nature of cows in Hinduism.
 Other bigrams, such as "anti hindu", "hindu temple" and "spread covid" highlight tweets blaming Hindus for spreading COVID-19 by attending temples.
 Furthermore, phrases such as "hinduphobia hindu", "hinduphobia hinduphobia" and "hinduphobia real" contribute to the growing narrative of negative sentiment against Hindus.